steininger/interface-doc/doc/appendix-at-rksv/cash-register-integration/cash-register-integration.md

 ### Receipt structure

-This chapter describes the receipt structure applicable ot the Austrian market.
+This chapter describes the receipt structure applicable to the Austrian market.

 ![](./images/20.png)